christianschmidt25/sales-performance-analyzer/README.md

-# Coding-Challenge-3
+# Sales Performance Analyzer
-This is the repository for the Coding Challenge 3 assignment for ISM 3232.
+This is a sales performance analyzer application, allowing the user to find the overall average sales and create a performance report for each salesperson.